Water-resistant vs Water-repellent vs Waterproof: What’s the Difference?

 - Waterproof: impervious to water

 Water-resistant is the lowest level of water protection of the three.
-If a device is labeled as water-resistant it means that the device itself may be built in such a way that it is more difficult for water to get inside of it, or possibly that it is coated with a very light substance that helps improve the device’s chances of surviving an encounter with water.
-Water-resistant is something you see commonly among watches, giving it the power to withstand the average hand-washing or light rain shower.
+If a device is labeled as water-resistant it means that the device’s construction makes it more difficult for water to get inside of it, or possibly that it is coated with a very light substance that helps improve the device’s chances of surviving an encounter with water.
+Water-resistant qualities are great for products such as watches because they help those products withstand light rain or washing your hands.

-Water-repellent coatings are basically just a step up from water-resistant coatings.
-If a device is labeled as water-repellent it actually possesses the properties in which to, you guessed it, repel water from it, making it hydrophobic.
-A water-repellent device stands a very high chance of being coated with some form of thin-film nanotechnology, whether that is on the inside, outside, or both, and has a much better chance of standing up to water than your average device.
+Water-repellent coatings are the next step up from water-resistant coatings.
+Devices labeled as water-repellent have properties that repel water from them, which makes them hydrophobic.
+Water-repellent devices have a better chance of surviving a watery encounter.
+Most have thin-film nanotechnology, which can coat the inside and outside of an electronic device.
 Many companies claim water-repellency, but the term is heavily debated because a durable water repellent is rare and because of all the questions and unpredictable elements associated with it.